 - Alternating tampon use with sanitary pads

-If you have a Staph or MRSA infection, tell your doctor or any health care provider you visit so they can take the proper protective precautions.
+It may be critically important that you alert your medical staff if you have an infection of staph (especially if it is methicillin-resistant).
+Tell your doctor or any health care provider you visit so they can take proper protective precautions.

-- Staphylococcus, is bacteria that can cause many types of infections.
+- Staphylococcus are bacteria that can cause many types of infections.

 - Staphylococcus can cause diseases such as abscesses, impetigo, food poisoning, cellulitis, mastitis, scalded skin syndrome, and toxic shock syndrome.